Here you can find and download a variety of information and support materials to help you develop your new cochrane review.

 Cochrane Handbook and the Cochrane Style Guide

-I don't have access to The Cochrane Library, what should I do?
+I don't have access to the Cochrane Library, what should I do?

 Please contact Frances Kellie (f.kellie@liverpool.ac.uk).